Indian Creek massacre: Background

 The Indian Creek massacre resulted from a dispute between U.S. settlers and a Potawatomi Native American village along the Indian Creek in LaSalle County, Illinois.
 In the spring of 1832, a blacksmith named William Davis dammed the creek to provide power for his sawmill.
 Meau-eus, the principal chief of the small Potawatomi village, protested to Davis that the dam prevented fish from reaching the village.
 Davis ignored the protests and assaulted a Potawatomi male who tried to dismantle the dam.
 The villagers wanted to retaliate, but Potawatomi chiefs Shabbona and Waubonsie advised a compromise that the villagers fish below the dam.

 Meanwhile, in February 1832, a Sauk leader named Black Hawk wanted to resettle on land ceded to the United States by the disputed Treaty of St. Louis (1804).
 Black Hawk thought that the Potawatomi in Illinois would support the resettling since they had grievances about the United States expansion into Native American territory.

 Potawatomi leaders feared that the United States had become too powerful to be opposed by their force.
 Potawatomi chiefs urged their people to stay neutral in the coming conflict, but, as in other tribes, chiefs did not have the authority or power to compel compliance.
 Potawatomi leaders worried that the tribe as a whole would be punished if any Potawatomi supported Black Hawk.
 At a council outside Chicago on May 1, 1832, Potawatomi leaders including Billy Caldwell "passed a resolution declaring any Potawatomi who supported Black Hawk a traitor to his tribe".
 In mid May, Potawatomi leaders told Black Hawk that he did not have their support.

 Black Hawk led a group of Sauks, Meskwakis, and Kickapoos known as the "British Band", to cross the Mississippi River from Iowa into the U.S. state of Illinois.
 Black Hawk's motives were ambiguous, but it is said that he was apparently hoping to avoid bloodshed.

-Coming storm
+Outbreak of violence

 Hostilities in the Black Hawk War began on May 14, 1832, when Black Hawk's warriors soundly defeated Illinois militiamen at the Battle of Stillman's Run.
 Potawatomi Chief Shabbona worried that Black Hawk's success would encourage Native attacks on American settlements, and that Potawatomis would be held responsible.
 Soon after the battle, Shabbona, his son, and his nephew rode out to warn nearby American settlers, that they were in danger.
 Many people fled to Ottawa for safety, but William Davis, a settler from Kentucky, who had built the controversial dam, convinced some of his neighbors they were not in danger.
 Twenty-three people, including the Davis family, the Hall family, the Pettigrew family and several other men, remained at the Davis settlement.